 Surgical Technician

 Help facilitate surgeries by cleaning and preparing the operating room.
-Your job would include sterilizing and making sure the room is stocked with enough supplies.
+Your job would include sterilizing and ensuring the room has enough supplies.

-You will also clean and disinfect incision sites on patients and assist surgeons during the procedures by passing them the instruments they need.
+You will also clean and disinfect incision sites on patients and assist surgeons during the procedures by passing them the necessary instruments.

 The average salary for surgical technicians is $48,300.